Oliver0804/i2cExplorer/README.md

 - `r [register]`: Read from a register on the connected I2C device.
 - `w [register] [data]`: Write data to a register on the connected I2C device.
 - `m [register] [interval]`: Monitor a register at the specified interval (in milliseconds).
+- `s` - Swap SDA and SCL pins if connected incorrectly
 - `exit`: Disconnect from the current I2C device.
 - `help`: Display available commands based on the connection status.
 ```